sslotsky/next-scripts/video-1.4/script.md

 `;
 ```

-This is what makes `styled-components` so powerful.
+This is a big part of what makes `styled-components` so powerful.
 We can actually use real css to style our components, with the confidence that the rules won't apply to anything else.
 Let's repeat this process for the rest of our components.
 I'm going to save the logo for last, so I'll move that to the bottom.

 _move logo class to bottom_